Most files are arranged into words. It is very easy to split a line of text using Python into a list of words. Create a new Python script

 line.split("the") would split the line using the word

-Because multiple values are returned by split, they are returned as an array.
-The number of words is given by the size of the array
+Because multiple values are returned by split, they are returned as a list.
+The number of words is given by the size of the list

 len( words ), and the words can be accessed using square brackets (e.g.